 This morning was feeling so blissful, so peaceful, so… weird.

 It only took about a minute before I realized that I wasn’t being roused by kisses and excited hands.
 My boyfriend was actually letting me sleep!
 I didn’t turn to look at him right away, I could feel his weight sinking the bed.
 As I lay there wondering what made him leave me be, the soft pressing of PSP Vita buttons gave me my answer.

 I take the opportunity to reminisce on strawberry banana – peanut butter breakfast smoothies; a 2 day tradition we fell into while visiting my ‘almost’ sister-in-law in Muncie.
-My stomach growled – prompting Ryan from his game, and he finally fell into his normal routine of morning affection.
-His affections only further my good mood, and I’m convinced that I have a rather natural glow at this point.
-I felt extremely optimistic and positive, even my tone and interactions with Ryan had been phenomenal – despite some quarreling earlier in the week.
-And even though I had only been awake less than an hour, I claimed the blessings of a good day and positive attitude.
+My stomach growled loudly – distracting Ryan from his game, and he finally fell into his normal routine of morning affection.
+His affections only further my good mood, leaving me to bask in the glow.
+I felt extremely optimistic and positive, even my tone and interactions with Ryan had been phenomenal, despite some quarreling earlier in the week; and even though I had only been awake less than an hour, I claimed the blessings of a good day and positive attitude.